whowechina/popn_pico/README.md

 * SpeedyPotato, for his great SDVX pico project which inspired me in the first place.
 I also got many materials from his repo.
 Check out his great projects: https://github.com/speedypotato.
 * CrazyRedMachine, I got panel arts from his SVG files: https://github.com/CrazyRedMachine/PopnPanel.
 * Many respectful guys/companies who made their tools or materials free or open source (KiCad, OpenSCAD, InkScape, Raspberry things).

+## Special Notes
+For builds v1.1 and earlier, you need to do a small modification and the main PCB to get brightness control with latest firmware.
+See the bottom of this document.

 ## HOW TO BUILD